 For SMBS certificates backed by MBS, UMBS, Mega certificates, Supers certificates and previously issued SMBS certificates, the final data statement will contain the pool number, the current weighted average coupon and the current weighted average maturity of the related mortgage loans as of the issue date of the SMBS certificates.
-If the current weighted average coupon is not available, the final data statement will contain the most recently published weighted average coupon.
-If the current weighted average maturity is not available, the final data statement will contain a weighted average maturity that we have calculated by subtracting from the most recently published weighted average maturity the number of months that have elapsed between the month in which the weighted average maturity was most recently published and the month of the related issue date.
+If the current weighted average coupon is not available, the final data statement will contain the most recently published weighted average maturity that we have calculated by subtracting from the most recently published weighted average maturity that have elapsed between the month in which the weighted average maturity was most recently published and the month of the related issue date.
 The final data statement also will include the weighted averages of all the weighted average coupons and the weighted averages of all the weighted average maturities, based on the current unpaid principal balances of the related mortgage loans as of the issue date of the SMBS certificates.